 - IEEE-USA addresses a broad range of science and policy issues.
 Select the correct committee and get involved.
 The Computer Society is the oldest computing society in the US.

-- USACM addresses the issues most closely related to computing and public policy.
+- ACM TPC addresses the issues most closely related to computing and public policy.
 USACM is focused on the computing sciences.

 - AAAS has public policy fellowship, an amazing annual meeting, and a long-standing commitment to policy.